View video tutorial

 JavaScript Constant variables

-➔ JavaScript uses constant references for immutable data and therefore modification is not allowed.
+➔ JavaScript uses constant references for immutable data or fixed values, so no changes are allowed to it.

 ➔ Constant reference ensures that the value behaves like a read-only variable and no assignment is allowed.